9 Of The Best Free Things To Do In Rome That You Can’t Miss

 - Dress modestly, cover shoulders, knees, and midriff completely.
 They are VERY strict about this.
 You don’t know if you are dress acceptably until you reach the door after waiting in line.
 So don’t risk it.

-- Visit the Museums first, they tend to be busier than the Basilica.
+- Visit the Vatican Museums first, they tend to be busier than the Basilica.

-- Having a Guidebook isn’t a bad idea if you want to really learn about everything in the Basilica as tours can get pricey.
+- Having a Guidebook isn’t a bad idea if you want to really learn about everything in the Basilica but don’t want to pay for a guided tour.
 Alternatively, take a photo of the map just outside of the Basilica doors, so you know where you’re going.

 - Explore the interior of the Basilica first, then the dome, and finish off with the Grottoes for a smoother visit.